Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

 5. **Review Content Strategy:** Analyze content clarity, relevance, and engagement strategies.

-## Applying Insights to Your Design
+## Applying Insights to Design

-Integrate successful elements from competitors' interfaces while addressing their shortcomings to create a unique and improved user experience for your audience.
+Integrate successful elements from competitors' interfaces while addressing their shortcomings to create a unique and improved user experience for the audience.

 ## Additional Resources